livekit/livekit/README.md

 The flow for interaction is:
 1. Establish WebSocket to ws://<host>:<port>/rtc
 1. Server will send back a `SignalResponse` with a `join` response.
-It'll include the new participant's details (and in the future, room info)
+It'll include the new participant's details, and what other participants are in the room
 1. Client sends a `SignalRequest` with an WebRTC `offer`
 1. Server will send back a `SignalResponse` with an `answer`
 1. Client and server will exchange ice candidates via `trickle` in the request & responses